Download Adobe Reader Resize font:

 Michelle Leech MBBS FRACP PhD

-Prof Leech is the newly appointed Medical Director of the Arthritis Australia Board and is also a member of Arthritis Australia’s Scientific Advisory Committee and the Grants Assessment Committee.
+Prof Leech is also a member of Arthritis Australia’s Grants Assessment Committee.
 Michelle is a research fellow at Monash University Melbourne, and Director of Clinical Teaching Programs at Monash Southern Clinical School.
 She is also a consultant rheumatologist at Monash Medical Centre.

 Mona Marabani MBBS (Hons) FRACP